firesidefiction/firesidefiction.github.io/about.md

 We have gone back and forth about whether to have submissions periods targeted to black writers and members of other marginalized communities.
 For now, we are not doing this.
 After a lot of discussion within Fireside and with writers, editors, and other trusted voices, we do not want to ghettoize submissions, or create a sense that marginalized writers have to wait their turn to submit.
 But we are going to track how this goes, and we are very open to revisiting this policy in the future if things do not improve.

-### The Blacklist
+### 7 easy ways to get banned from submitting

 OK let’s get mean again for a second.
 We get some total garbage in our submissions.
 It pisses us off, it upsets our staff & our readers, and we’re never ever going to publish it.
-So here is a list of things that will get you on our blacklist:
+So here is a list of things that will get you banned from Fireside:

 - Depictions of rape or sexual assault.
 - Depictions of child molestation or brutalization of children.